ArthurYdalgo/laravext/README.md

 Automagically registers the routes of your application (the resulting URIs are displayed next to each page.jsx as example).
 [Next.js's file conventions](https://nextjs.org/docs/app/building-your-application/routing#file-conventions) can also be applied, such as middlewares, layouts, loading, error, etc. You can have granular control about what happens before a route is rendered, if need.
 Check [the docs](#to-be-added) for more details and examples.

-A blade view (either the default one set in the config or specified one when the `Route::laravext()` is called and a `root_view` parameter is sent) is then rendered by blade template engine.
+A blade view (either the default one set in the config or specified one when the `Route::laravext()` is called and a `root_view` parameter is sent) is then rendered by the blade template engine.
 This view must contain what is called a `@nexus` blade directive, where the react component will be rendered.
 There're other ways render a nexus that are covered in the [documentation](#to-be-added).

 Additionally, in case you have components that are common to multiple pages, such as navbars, you can use the `@strand('Path/To/NavBar')` directive alongside a `@nexus`, which will use the name as a path to find a react component inside the `resources/js/strands` (which is customizable).
 The previous example would load a `NavBar.jsx` from the `resources/js/strands/Path/To` directory.